amare1990/To-do-List/README.md

 # To-do List: Add Structure

 >To-do list project developed using HTML, CSS and JavaScript allows anybody who wants to manage the daily tasks.
-This specific project, To-do List: Add Structure that provides only the layout of the web content is the beginning of the To-do List complete project.
+This milestone of the project, 'To-Do List: Add & Remove that provides features such as adding tasks, removing tasks, and storing the changes in 'LocalStorage' JavaScript object is the second milestone of the To-do List complete project.
 It is based on the webpack setup on the previous exercise.
 ## Built With

 - Major languages: HTML, CSS, and JavaScript.